jblairpdx/GIScience_I/labs/Lab_0.md

 For additional information, see the [SSIL Network Drives and Connecting Remotely page](https://ssil.uoregon.edu/ssil/ssil-network-drives-and-connecting-remotely/)

 Note: To connect to the server from off-campus, you will first need to connect to the UO VIrtual Private Network (VPN).
-Software and instructions for the VPN are available from the UO IT website (https://it.uoregon.edu/vpn).
+Software and instructions for the VPN are available from the UO IT website: https://it.uoregon.edu/vpn

 ### 3 - Explore class-related server locations